NCIP/gdc-docs/docs/Encyclopedia/pages/Introduction+to+Annotations.md

 Annotations for TCGA
 ===========================
 This document is retained for reference purposes for TCGA and should not be considered the current GDC standard.
-For information on the existing GDC use of annotations please see the [Annotations Encyclopedia entry](/Encyclopedia/pages/Annotations/).
+For information on the existing GDC use of annotations please see the [Annotations Encyclopedia Page](/Encyclopedia/pages/Annotations/).

-This document was adapted from https://wiki.nci.nih.gov/pages/viewpage.action?spaceKey=TCGA&title=Introduction+to+Annotations

-This section includes the following topics.
+This section includes the following topics:

-**Contents of this page**

 -   Annotations Overview
 -   Annotation Classification and Categories